 “Sailing and maintaining your own boat will teach you just about every skill you need to advance in life, especially if you own one big enough to invite others aboard, either as passengers or crew.”

 That’s what I would tell my boy, if I had one.
 Continuing on:

 “Sailboats require work.”
 You cannot just turn on the engine, point the bow and and run from point A to point B as power boats do.
 If the wind is in your favor going out, it will be against you coming back, unless it changes during the day.
 The same is true for the tide.
 “If the wind and wave oppose, you’ll get the heck beaten out of you.
 So, you have to plan your trip.”

-“You learn so much about yourself–what makes you tick– and about your crew when you sail.
+“You learn so much about yourself–what makes you tick, and about your crew, when you sail.
 Every day–fair weather or foul–can be a learning experience.”
 This is why I have always loved sailing.
 The wind and the waves can be unpredictable and unforgiving at times.
 “Much like life, you have to be practical, and have to rely upon common sense honed by experience.”
 Electronics can help you, but they cannot save you if you don’t know what you are doing.
 “Men have been sailing for thousands of years.
 Learn a bit of the wisdom they knew.”
-In a gale, or a bad storm, you can lose your boat, a limb or even your life, if you are not careful, not to mention the lives of your crew.
+In a gale, or a bad storm, you can lose your boat, a limb or even your life, not to mention the lives of your crew, if you are not careful.
 “Prepare and prepare, but you still learn your most valuable lessons through trial and error.”
 Hopefully, your trials and your errors won’t cost you too much.
 Ask me about dislocating my left shoulder sometime.
 I would chance dislocating the other one for one more opportunity to sail aboard my Catalina.

 (Photo credit – top of page Sailing Yacht: Cameris/Shutterstock)